bwva/HTML-SpinnerElem/README.md

 The underlying SpinnerElement is constructed from a bit of HTML with some styling, plus css transformations to rotate it.

-The spinner is created as a circle with a rotor.
-The rotor is just part of the circle's border, colored distinctly from the rest of the border.

 SpinnerElements are self-contained, and need no additional images, css, HTML elements, frameworks, or scripts.
 At the same time, SpinnerElements are versatile in HTML markup and highly scriptable for dynamic applications.

 ## Usage